 Now don’t get me wrong.
 12ET can produce some beautiful music.
-I still play and listen to music based on it.
+I will always play and listen to music based on it.
 But it is just one way of looking at things.
 Just Intonation opens the doors to an unexplored world of sound and the relationships between pitches.
 These are real and meaningful musical harmonies that most musicians have never heard.
 In Just intonation you have a wealth of harmonious treasure, far more so than what 12-ET can offer.
 There are so many different ways to combine tones that are just not possible with 12 equally spaced tones per octave.

 I took some time looking these places up, so please allow me to elaborate.
 If playing in 12-ET is like swimming in a swimming pool at a hotel resort, then playing in Just Intonation is more like swimming out in the Hanauma Bay in Oahu Hawaii, or in the charming rivers of Bonito, Mato Grosso do Sul in Brazil.